 The Seven Ladders Canyon is carved from the Șapte Scări Brook from the Piatra Mare mountains, it is located south of the Timișu village in the Romanian county of Brasov and is the most popular tourist attraction in the Piatra Mare Massif.

 I invited a couple of my hostel mates to do the hike with me, Kevin and Bryan (both from the U.S.).
 We hailed a taxi for well under $10 (between the 3 of us) to take us to the trailhead.
-It’s a little over 40 minutes from the center of Brasov and drives there was fairly pleasant with good views.
+It’s a little over 40 minutes from the center of Brasov and the drive there was reasonably pleasant with excellent views.

 At the trailhead, there was a fair amount of caution posted all over the place.
-It was all in Romanian and we could not understand any of it.
+It was all in Romanian, and we could not understand any of it.
 I think it was there to make it seem more dangerous than it really is and make it more seem like you’re in some kind of adventure.
-I’ve hiked way more dangerous trails than this!
+I’ve hiked way more hazardous trails than this!

 Some people end the hike at the end of the canyon, but the best views are at the top of the peak past the chalet of Piatra Mare.